RyXeleron/ExecStats/README.md

 1. **Solara**
    - **Status**: Working, but detected.
    - **Details**: Solara is not patched, but detected by Hyperion's.
-The detection is silent, so actions will be logged.
+The detection is silent, but actions will be logged for future consequences.
    - **Supports**: PC

 2. **Ro-Astral**